 You probably overwatered Sundaville® or couldn’t drain the excess water properly.
 This causes the leaves to turn a yellow color.
 You can solve this as follows.
 If the water is not absorbed and/or drained properly, the roots of the plant will ‘drown’.
 So make sure you have a permeable pot with a saucer underneath or add extra soil.

 Good to know

-There is much confusion about the difference between these three brand names.
+There is much confusion about the difference between these three names.
 Previously, the Mandevilla was known as the Dipladenia.
-From the year 1900 the plant Dipladenia became very popular in Europe and a second name for the plant was created.
+From the year 1900, Dipladenia became very popular in Europe and a second name for the plant was created.
 The larger variants were then called Mandevilla and the smaller and more ‘bushy’ variants retained the name Dipladenia.
 Now botanists have reclassified the entire range as Mandevilla.
 Sundaville® is a registered trademark of hybrids of the Mandevilla Sanderi, bred by the Japanese breeder Suntory Flowers Ltd.